abhi2cool/galaxy-kubernetes-htc-condor/README.md

 k8s-master-12790836-0       Ready     master    2h        v1.7.9
 ```

 Remember those dudes.
-We're going to need to ssh into *all* of them (and into the agent nodes _through_ the master) to do stuff like mount NFS volumes and whatnot, so keep them handy :).
+We're going to need to create accounts and ssh into *all* of them (and into the agent nodes _through_ the master) to do stuff like mount NFS volumes and whatnot, so keep them handy :).

 ### Access the kubernetes web UI
 The kubernetes web UI is an excellent tool to configure scaling options manually.
 To access it, run this command from your Terminal command prompt: